peterhinch/micropython_ra8875/docs/GUI.md

 arguments.
 The first is a reference to the object raising the callback.
 Subsequent arguments are user defined, and are specified as a tuple or list of items.
 Callbacks are optional, as are the argument lists - a default null function and empty list are provided.
-Callbacks are usually bound methods - see the Screens section for a reason why this is useful.
+Callbacks are typically written as bound methods - see the Screens section for a reason why this is useful.

+When writing callbacks take care to ensure that the number of arguments passed is correct, bearing in mind the first arg listed above.
+Failure to do this will result in tracebacks which implicate the GUI code rather than the buggy user
+code: this is because the GUI runs the callbacks.

 All controls and displays have a `tft` property which is the `TFT` instance.
 This enables callbacks to access drawing primitives.